HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Higher Order Graphical Attention

-Here, the cosine dissimilarity \(f(\cdot, \cdot)\) measures the discrepancy between $\mathbf{x}_i$ and $\mathbf{x}_j$ in terms of their collinearity.
-The parameter \(\gamma \in [0, 1]\) is the decay rate, and \(\hat{\mathbf{x}}\) represents an exponential moving average over \(H\).
-Intuitively, the first part of Equation \ref{eq:dissim} is a greedy step, as it tends to choose a \(\mathbf{x}_j\) of maximal difference to \(\mathbf{x}_i\), whereas the second part enforces a global dissimilarity for all visited nodes in \(H\).
-The term \(\gamma\) acts as the decay rate in Equation \ref{eq:buffer} and balances the contributions between the greedy and history buffer steps.
+The cosine dissimilarity $f(\cdot, \cdot)$ measures the discrepancy between $\mathbf{x}_i$ and $\mathbf{x}_j$ in terms of their collinearity.
+The parameter $\gamma \in [0, 1]$ is the decay rate, and $\hat{\mathbf{x}}$ represents an exponential moving average over $H$.
+Intuitively, the first part of Equation \ref{eq:dissim} is a greedy step, as it tends to choose a $\mathbf{x}_j$ of maximal difference to $\mathbf{x}_i$, whereas the second part enforces a global dissimilarity for all visited nodes in $H$.
+The term $\gamma$ acts as the decay rate in Equation~\ref{eq:buffer}, and balances the contributions between the greedy and history buffer steps.
+Appendix {\bf A} discusses the preprocessing and runtime.